-Marcella Claxton, aged 20, and a prostitute, was attacked in Leeds in the early hours of Sunday, May 9 1976.
+Marcella Claxton, aged 20, was attacked in Leeds in the early hours of Sunday, May 9 1976.
 The police did not link the attack to the Yorkshire Ripper series, though they did re-examine the file after the next murder in February 1977.

 Marcella Claxton lived in one of the terraces of back-to-back houses off Roundhay Road in Leeds.
 Roundhay is considered one of the best residential areas of Leeds with many stone Victorian mansions and large luxurious blocks of flats that overlook Roundhay Park.
 But Roundhay borders on Chapeltown, and an even more run-down district, Harehills.
 Marcella Claxton lived in one of the tight terraces of back-to-back houses off Roundhay Road.

 On Saturday May 8th, Marcella Claxton had been at a late night drinking party in Chapeltown, not far from her home, and had set off for her home, drunk, at around 4:00 am.
 Meanwhile, Peter Sutcliffe was cruising through Chapeltown in his white Ford Corsair, when he spotted Marcella Claxton, and stopped his car.

 It should be noted that the details of the events of this attack after this point are not entirely clear or have contradictions between the different versions of the events from the participants involved.
 As well, several of the books about the case also vary in information and details (or lack thereof).
 Below is a synthesis of these versions with the contradictions noted.